ToontjeM/FacialRecognition/README.md

 ### Load All Data

-You can load all data using the pl-python function from psql. we load in multiple phases as we did not create autonomous transactions.
+You can load all data using the pl-python function from psql.
+We load in multiple phases as we did not create autonomous transactions.

 ```
 SET work_mem = '512MB';